OSGeo/gdal/doc/source/development/rfc/rfc91_dataset_close.rst

 * Update all drivers that implements GDALDataset::FlushCache().
 * Implements GDALDataset::Close() for all drivers that derive from RawDataset.
-* Implements GDALDataset::Close() in the GeoJSON driver.
+* Implements GDALDataset::Close() in the GeoJSON, GTiff, ODS, XLSX, SQLite, GPKG, netCDF, JP2OpenJPEG, FlatGeoBuf and OpenFileGDB drivers.
 * Modifies all C/C++ command line utilities to test the return value of GDALClose()
 * Tests GDALClose() return value in gdal.Dataset destructor.

 Voting history
 --------------

-TBD
++1 from PSC members KurtS, MateuszL and me, and +0 from JukkaR